BitMaker-hub/LNBCARD/README.md

 # LNBCARD - Shiny Bitcoin&Nostr payments

-** The LNBCARD **
+**The LNBCARD**

-This is an **open source project** to let you test lightning payment notifications.
+This is an **open source project** that let you test lightning payment notifications.
-Connect your LNBCard to your LNBits wallet or Alby wallet (LNDhub) and receive light notifications.
+Connect the LNBCard to your LNBits wallet or Alby wallet (LNDhub) and receive light notifications.

 This board can be used as a cool Tip accessory for your shop or to bring it on a meetup and teach about lightning.